DidierAll/DidierAll.github.io/portfolio.md

 ## SignalBrowser

-SignalBrowser is a graphic user interface software tool, I developed in Matlab to load, process and analyze psychophysiological data (ECG, respiration and skin conductance).
+*SignalBrowser* is a graphic user interface software tool, that I developed in Matlab to load, process and analyze psychophysiological data (ECG, respiration and skin conductance).

-This tool was used to process and analyze psychophysiological data for several research projects conducted at the Cleveland Clinic looking at the autonomic nervous system and molecular/inflammatory response of stress and relaxation (see _resume_ and _research projects_ pages)
+This tool was developed to compute and analyze psychophysiological outcomes (heart rate, HRV, respiration rate, skin conductance response) for several research projects conducted at the Cleveland Clinic to investigate the autonomic nervous system and molecular/inflammatory response of stress and relaxation (see _resume_ and _research projects_ pages).

 Mode details can be found in [my github repository](https://github.com/DidierAll/SignalBrowser/edit/main/README.md)